benchantech/opencodeorchestra/README.md

-# Open Code Orchestra
+# Open Code Orchestra™

 Learning coding through practice and music, from true zero to fluency.

 ## About

-Open Code Orchestra transforms coding education by bridging the discipline of music with programming practice.
+Open Code Orchestra™ transforms coding education by bridging the discipline of music with programming practice.
 We believe that learning to code should follow the same methodical, practice-driven approach that musicians use to master their craft.

 **Mission:** "Learning coding through practice and music, from true zero to fluency."